-Preparing a huge Thanksgiving meal is the typical tradition — but what if you're only preparing a meal for two or three people?
-Cooking a 10-pound turkey can seem like a waste, even with leftovers (one can only eat so much turkey!).
-Here is a handy guide to downsizing your Thanksgiving turkey recipes.
+Preparing a huge Thanksgiving meal is the typical tradition — but what if you’re only preparing a meal for two or three people?
+Cooking a 10-pound turkey can seem like a waste, even with leftovers (one can only eat so much turkey).
+Here are three ways to downsize your Thanksgiving turkey recipes.

 Additionally, a turkey breast will stay moister than a whole turkey because of the shorter cooking time.
 And just think, if you are only cooking a turkey breast, there’s no waking up extra early to put the turkey in the oven.

 Roasted herbed turkey breast recipe

 - 1 (about 3 pound) bone-in turkey breast

 - 2 garlic cloves, slivered

 - 1/2 teaspoon dried rosemary or a sprig of fresh thyme

 - 2 tablespoons honey

 - Preheat the oven to 350 degrees F. Make a few small slits in the turkey breast.
 Slip garlic and fresh rosemary into the slits.
 Whisk together dried rosemary, honey, mustard, oil, lemon juice and pepper.
 Pour the mixture over the turkey and season the turkey with salt.